Creating better tomorrows for all pet rabbits

-- Make local authorities aware of the problems that unlicensed sellers cause
+- Educate local authorities on the problems unlicensed sellers cause.

-- Make it more difficult for these sellers to operate so that it is less appealing and less rewarding
+- Make it difficult for traders so it’s less appealing and less rewarding.

-- Uncover poor welfare standards that can then be reported to the RSPCA and action taken
+- Uncover poor welfare standards and report them to the RSPCA for action.

-- Make a log of responses and actions taken, or lack of amongst local authorities
+- Record responses and actions taken, or lack of response from local authorities.

-- Gather information to build a sound basis for lobbying for better welfare or resources in local authorities
+- Gather evidence and build a foundation to lobby for better welfare or better resources in local authorities.

-A number of online sellers have been licensed by their local authorities so far as a direct result of the campaign.
-This is the first time this has happened in England and is hugely encouraging.
-The retailers will now be inspected annually and will have to follow set conditions that should improve welfare.
-It will also be a warning to other back yard breeders.
+As a result of our campaign, lots of online sellers have been licensed by their local authorities.
+We’ve set a precedent, as this is the first time it’s happened in England and we’re delighted.
+The retailers must now follow set conditions to improve welfare, and undergo annual inspections.
+It’s a great warning to back yard breeders.

-The RWAF hope these examples will set a precedent for local authorities to interpret the act in a way that reflects what is happening in today’s society.
-Where this doesn’t happen, we are keen to enter a dialogue with DEFRA to tighten the guidelines.
-We are eager for a change in the law to help regulate and control online sellers of pets but until then they will continue to work with the tools we do have.
-If more sellers can be uncovered and licensed it all helps in the battle for positive animal welfare.
+We hope these examples are the new benchmark for local authorities to step up and take action.
+Where this doesn’t happen, we’re keen to start conversations with DEFRA to tighten the guidelines.
+For us, a change in the law to regulate online sellers can’t happen quick enough.
+Until then, we’ll continue to work with the tools we have.
+The more sellers that are uncovered and licensed, the more it helps in the battle for positive animal welfare.

-Apart from it being cute to have pictures Bugsy Malone Bunnies, there is a point to the name of the campaign.
-Al Capone, as many may already know, was caught, not for his obvious criminal activities, but for tax evasion.
-We are aware that the law is not always in our favour in terms of protecting rabbits in poor welfare situations so we, like those on the trail of Al Capone, need to work every angle to make it as difficult as possible for these ‘backyard breeders’ to operate and use whichever parts of the law we can to get results.
+Besides cute pictures of Bugsy Malone Bunnies, there’s a point to the name of our campaign.
+Al Capone, the American gangster was surprisingly caught for tax evasion, rather than his criminal activities.
+We know the law isn’t always in our favour in terms of protecting rabbits so, like those on the trail of Al Capone, we’re looking at every angle to make it as difficult as possible for backyard breeders to operate.
+That means using any parts of the law we can, to get results.